Rakvere, Eesti - Things to Do in Rakvere

 Insider Tips

-Visit during the annual Rakvere Theatre Festival in summer for special performances and cultural events throughout the town
+Visit during the annual Rakvere Castle Festival in summer for medieval reenactments, crafts demonstrations, and period entertainment that brings the castle's history to life

 Explore Activities in Rakvere